Spice Girls: 2016, 2018–2019: G.E.M and Spice World tour

 announced their second reunion tour, with tickets going on sale in November 2018.
-They also revealed they would do it as a four-piece without Beckham, as she declined to join due to commitments regarding her fashion business.
+They also revealed they would do it as a four-piece without Beckham, as she declined to join owing to commitments regarding her fashion business.
 Each of the four participating members was reportedly paid £12 million for the tour.

 On 24 May 2019, they began the Spice World – 2019 Tour of the UK and Ireland at Croke Park in Dublin, Ireland.
 The tour concluded with three concerts at London's Wembley Stadium, with the last taking place on 15 June 2019.
 Over 13 dates, the tour produced 700,000 spectators and earned $78.2 million in ticket sales.
 The three-night sellout stand at Wembley Stadium was the highest-grossing engagement of the year, drawing an audience of 221,971 and winning the 2019 Billboard Live Music Award for Top Boxscore.
 Despite sound problems in the early concerts, Anna Nicholson in The Guardian wrote, "As nostalgia tours go, this could hardly have been bettered."

 Alongside the tour, the group teamed up with the children's book franchise Mr. Men to create derivative products such as books, cups, bags and coasters.
-On 13 June 2019, it was reported that Paramount Animation had greenlit an animated Spice Girls film with old and new songs.
-The project will be produced by Simon Fuller and written by Karen McCullah and Kirsten Smith.
-A director has not been announced.
+On 13 June 2019, it was reported that Paramount Animation had greenlit an animated Spice Girls film featuring old and new songs.
+Simon Fuller was reported as producer, with Karen McCullah and Kirsten Smith as writers; no director had been announced at the time.